Why did you write this?

 - (hope that those that know you best and will be most tolerant with you will catch most of your stupid bugs)

-- Work out to larger lists, perhaps departmental
+- Work out to larger groups, perhaps departmental inside your company.

 - If you receive comments from people in one of these steps that you have addressed, post there again.
 Don't move on until you've completed getting reviews at each level.

 - CC'ing LKML is always OK for public posts.
 No one reads it in its entirety, but posting there can raise awareness of your patch, getting it into search engines, catching individuals' filters, and getting testing from 0day.